feiskyer/kube-copilot/README.md

 - Ensure [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) is installed on the local machine and the kubeconfig file is configured for Kubernetes cluster access.
 - Install [`trivy`](https://github.com/aquasecurity/trivy) to assess container image security issues (only required for the `audit` command).
-- Set the OpenAI [API key](https://platform.openai.com/account/api-keys) as the `OPENAI_API_KEY` environment variable to enable ChatGPT functionality.
+- Set the OpenAI [API key](https://platform.openai.com/account/api-keys) as the `OPENAI_API_KEY` environment variable to enable LLM AI functionality (refer below for other LLM providers).

 Then run the following commands directly in the terminal: